The Tau Method for Boundary Conditions

 u_data = get_grid_data(u)

-# For Chebyshev-T, the Gauss-Lobatto grid includes the endpoints.
+# For Chebyshev-T, the Gauss-Lobatto grid includes the endpoints, and the grid

 # u_data[:, 1] is the solution at z = z_min (first Cheb grid point)